 (a) Non-Compete.
-The Grantee agrees that during the term of the Grantee's employment and for a period of two years thereafter (the "Coverage Period") the Grantee will not engage in, consult with, participate in, hold a position as shareholder, director, officer, consultant, employee, partner or investor, or otherwise assist any business entity (i) in any State of the United States of America or (ii) in any other country in which the Company (which, for the avoidance of doubt, includes for all purposes of this Section 9 any and all of its divisions, Affiliates or Subsidiaries) has business activities, in either case, that is engaged in (A) any activities that are competitive with the business of providing (I) healthcare or other personnel on a temporary or permanent placement basis to hospitals, healthcare facilities, healthcare provider practice groups or other entities, (II) managed services programs, workforce management systems, workforce consulting services, predictive modeling, staff scheduling, credentialing services, revenue cycle solutions, or language services or (III) healthcare workforce technology platforms, including language services, software-as-a-service vendor management solutions, workforce optimization services, recruitment process outsourcing services, telehealth services, credentialing services, and flex pool management and other outsourced solutions services, or (B) any other business in which the Company is then engaged, in each case, including any and all business activities reasonably related thereto.
+The Grantee agrees that during the term of the Grantee's employment and for a period of two years thereafter (the "Coverage Period") the Grantee will not engage in, consult with, participate in, hold a position as shareholder, director, officer, consultant, employee, partner or investor, or otherwise assist any business entity (i) in any State of the United States of America or (ii) in any other country in which the Company (which, for the avoidance of doubt, includes for all purposes of this Section 9 any and all of its divisions, Affiliates or Subsidiaries) has business activities, in either case, that is engaged in (A) any activities that are competitive with the business of providing (I) healthcare or other personnel on a temporary or permanent placement basis to hospitals, healthcare facilities, healthcare provider practice groups or other entities, (II) managed services programs, workforce management systems, workforce consulting services, predictive modeling, staff scheduling, credentialing services, revenue cycle solutions, or language services or (III) healthcare workforce technology platforms, including language services, telehealth services, credentialing services, and flex pool management and other outsourced solutions services, or (B) any other business in which the Company is then engaged, in each case, including any and all business activities reasonably related thereto.